-Entering his tenth season as the head coach of the Western New England University men's hockey team in 2018-19, Greg Heffernan continues to build the Golden Bears into a Commonwealth Coast Conference contender.
+Entering his 11th season as the head coach of the Western New England University men's ice hockey team in 2019-20, Greg Heffernan continues to build the Golden Bears into a Commonwealth Coast Conference contender.

 Western New England reached the CCC Tournament for the second straight year in 2017-18 and posted its highest win total (nine) since the 2013-14 campaign.
 The Golden Bears opened the season with consecutive overtime victories, including a 3-2 triumph over eventual national runner-up Salve Regina University at the Olympia Ice Center on November 3rd.
 Western New England began its second semester slate with a 4-0-1 mark and secured a spot in the CCC playoffs with a 6-2 win over Becker on Senior Day.
 Matt Audet was recognized as the CCC's Senior Scholar-Athlete of the Year, while junior Steve Beck garnered All-CCC third team honors.